Stability analysis of time-delay systems in the parametric space: Stability equivalence within a region

 \end{cor}

 The application of \eqref{eq:region_final_theorem} is analogous to performing a single step of the line version algorithm.
+Likewise, Remark \ref{rem:finite_sweep} is applicable to \eqref{eq:region_retarded_final} as well.
 Fig. \ref{fig:example_retarded_random_regions} shows the results of applying Corollary \ref{cor:final} to Example \ref{example:example_retarded}, with different shapes corresponding to different combinations of $(p, q)$ and different starting points.
 The number of unstable poles is equivalent for all the points inside each individual region.